jrmarino/synth/README.md

 Right now Synth can only be executed by the root user

-#### "Test" mode

-The test mode is not fully implemented yet.
-It needs to check leftovers and filesystem violations (although for the latter, most of the jail is read-only which may cause a build failure)

 #### Non-curses mode

 There is a text mode for the building phase.
 It shows much less information